nogeenkopjethee/dotfiles/README.md

 # README #

-Welcome to my dotfile repository.
+Welcome to my dotfiles repository.
 This is mainly meant for personal usage.

 ### Dependencies ###
 #### Required ####
 - Linux (or WSL)
-    - I might add Windows 10 support later.
+    - You can also use the VSCode part with Windows 10.
     - macOS is no longer being used.
 - GNU Stow (available in your package manager in Linux)
     - This dependency will be removed soon.